 Describes how ACT for Youth unfolded over the first five years, identifying common themes and lessons learned across the eleven community partnerships that made up the first round of the ACT for Youth initiative.

-Journal of Public Health Management and Practice, November 2006 Supplement
+Journal of Public Health Management and Practice

 Under the theme "Improving Public Health Through Youth Development," this supplement spotlights the ACT for Youth initiative.
+JPHMP November 2006 Supplement.